MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-group-policy.md

 ### Continue syncing when devices have battery saver mode turned on

-This setting lets you turn off the autopause feature for devices that have battery saver mode turned on.
+This setting lets you turn off the auto-pause feature for devices that have battery saver mode turned on.

 If you enable this setting, syncing continues when users turn on battery saver mode.
 OneDrive doesn't automatically pause syncing.